Central Enrollment Office

 Enrollment in Royal Oak Schools is based on residency, which is where a parent/legal guardian owns/rents and physically resides.
 Within our district boundaries, your residency address is assigned to a specific attendance area/school.
 District maps and Attendance Areas.

 Royal Oak Schools processes new student enrollments online using the MIStar Access system.
 Click on the online, pre-enrollment link below to begin this process.
 The Central Enrollment Office is located at the Administration Building, 800 DeVillen, Royal Oak, MI 48073.
 A computer is available for use on-site if a family does not have access to one.

 Once you have completed the online enrollment portion, you will need to bring all required documentation to the Central Enrollment Office to complete the process.
 (Printable list of required documents).

 - Original Birth Certificate with Seal (demonstrating parentage of custodial parent)

 - Driver’s License (or State ID showing photo identification of parent/guardian name and current address)

 - Immunization Records (up to date) – For more information on Immunization Requirements

-- Vision Screening (Kindergarten ONLY) - For information on Vision Screening Requirements
+- Vision Screening (Kindergarten ONLY; Due by the First Day of School) - For information on Vision Screening Requirements

 - Transcript of final grades (students in grades 9-12)